benjvi/benjvi.github.io/_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 image: ibelonghere.jpg
 ---

 Dependency management in Go has always worked quite differently from in other languages.
 Although Go baked in a standardised dependency management process, it seems to have been based on the authors' experience working in Google.
-Unfortunately, things work differently in Google than in other places, and so the default approach is disliked by the majority of developers.
+Unfortunately, things work differently in Google than in other places, and so the default approach is found lacking by most developers.
 This has led to a reliance on ad hoc and third-party approaches, and as yet the community has not arrived at a de facto standard.
 This leaves the new Golang developer with some learning to do in order to choose the best tool for the job.
 <!--more-->

 ## Default: *Go Get Github*